Historic & Archaeological Sites of Oconto County

 260 Copper Culture Way

 Burial ground of North America’s earliest metal users, the Oconto Site is the oldest dated cemetery in eastern North America.
-Museum is open to the public summer weekends.
+Museum is open to the public in the summer months.
 Foot trail leads from parking area to stone monument at location of burial ground.

 B C P M A Pk | Wisconsin Historical Marker, National Register of Historic Places, 1966